Mamba YOLO: A Simple Baseline for Object Detection with State Space Model: Introduction

 \section{Introduction}

-In recent years, deep learning has rapidly advanced, particularly in the field of computer vision, where a series of powerful structures have achieved impressive performance.
-From CNNs\cite{simonyan2015very,deepresidual,densely,efficientnet,convnet} and Transformers\cite{vit, swinvit, deit, hivit,transnext} to the Mamba architecture \cite{mamba, vmamba, vim, localmamba}, the application of various structures has demonstrated their strong potential in computer vision.
-In the downstream task of object detection, CNN\cite{rcnn, fastrcnn, fasterrcnn, SSD, retinanet} and Transformer structures \cite{detr, dino} are predominantly used.
-CNNs and their series of improvements offer fast execution speeds while ensuring accuracy.
-However, due to poor image correlation, researchers have introduced Transformers into the field of object detection, such as the DETR series \cite{detr, deformabledetr, rtdetr}, which relies on the powerful global modeling capabilities of self-attention to address the issue of CNNs’ small receptive fields.
-Fortunately, with hardware advancements, the increased memory computation brought about by this structure does not pose too much of a problem.
-But, in recent years, more work \cite{convnet, emo, repvit} has begun to rethink how to design CNNs to make models faster, and more practitioners are becoming dissatisfied with the quadratic complexity of Transformer structures, starting to use hybrid structures to reconstruct models and reduce complexity, such as MobileVit \cite{mobilevit}, EdgeVit \cite{edgevit}, EfficientFormer \cite{EfficientFormerV2}.
-However, hybrid models also bring problems, and the apparent decline in performance is also a concern, so finding a balance between performance and speed has always been a concern for researchers.
+In recent years, deep learning has rapidly advanced, particularly in the field of computer vision, where a series of powerful architectures have achieved impressive performance.
+From \textbf{C}onvolutional \textbf{N}eural \textbf{N}etworks (\textbf{CNNs}) \cite{densely,efficientnet,convnet} to \textbf{Vi}sion \textbf{T}ransformers (\textbf{ViTs}) \cite{swinvit,transnext}, the application of various structures has demonstrated their strong potential in computer vision.
+In the downstream task of object detection, CNNs \cite{fasterrcnn, SSD} and Transformer structures \cite{detr, dino} are predominantly used.
+While CNNs and their series of improvements offer fast execution speeds while ensuring accuracy, they suffer from poor image correlation.
+To address this issue, researchers have introduced ViTs into the field of object detection, such as the DETR series \cite{detr, deformabledetr}, which leverages the powerful global modeling capabilities of self-attention.
+With hardware advancements, the increased memory computation brought about by this structure does not pose too much of a problem.
+However, in recent years, more work \cite{convnet, emo, repvit} has begun to rethink how to design CNNs to make models faster, and more practitioners are becoming dissatisfied with the quadratic complexity of Transformer structures.
+They are starting to use hybrid structures to reconstruct models and reduce complexity, such as MobileVit \cite{mobilevit}, EdgeVit \cite{edgevit}, and EfficientFormer \cite{EfficientFormerV2}.
+Hybrid models also bring challenges, and the apparent decline in performance is a concern.
+Therefore, finding a balance between performance and speed has always been a concern for researchers.
+Recently, methods based on Structured Self-Modulation (SSM), such as Mamba \cite{mamba}, have provided new ideas for solving these problems due to their strong modeling capabilities for long-distance dependencies and the superior properties of linear time complexity.